amalacrino/malacrino-lab/content/project/evolution/index.md

 external_link: ''
 ---

-We examine how plant-associated microbes can act as drivers of plant evolution by affecting survival and reproduction over generations.
+We examine how plant-associated microbes can act as drivers of plant evolution.

 <!--more-->